Photo: Core-Vens Insurance

 Restorations vary greatly depending on what sort of work needs to be done and what sort of firearm we’re dealing with.
 We recommend calling or emailing to find out what a “ballpark” guess is for your project.
 From there, we always recommend sending your firearm in for free quoting, assuming your firearm isn’t too far gone to be saved, a model we don’t work on, or something that would cost far more to restore than it’s worth.
 Whenever possible we offer suggestions for other gunsmiths who might be able to take on your project if it’s something we can’t help with.

-The slideshow below displays a fire-damaged Winchester 1894 Deluxe Takedown, after its “bath”, that is a firearm restoration candidate.
+The gallery below displays a fire-damaged Winchester 1894 Deluxe Takedown, after its “bath”, that is a firearm restoration candidate.

 How can I prevent losing my firearms in a fire?